porter-dev/porter-archive/docs/API.md

 {
 	"Code": 500,
 	"Errors": [{
-		"Could not write to database"
+		"could not write to database"
 	}],
 }
 ```